PrinsWillem/castle_game_project/README.md

 An educational card game where the players try to build their castle faster than their opponent.

 #### MVP
-* Should be able to display the rule;
+* Should be able to display the rules;
 * Should be able to deal a deck of random cards for each player;
 * Should be able to add points for each player;
 * Should be able to show a winner at the end of the game.